14.5mm JDJ

-The 14.5mm JDJ is a rifle cartridge created by SSK Industries of Wintersville, Ohio.
+The 14.5mm JDJ is a rifle cartridge originally created by SSK Industries of Wintersville, Ohio.
+SSK Industries is now SSK Firearms and no longer appears to sell the cartridge.

 Overview

 It uses the .50 BMG case with the neck opened up to accept a .585 in bullet.
 It fires the 1173 gr bullet at 2700 ft/s with the fire-formed load.
 The Barnes 750 gr bullet can also be loaded to 3000 ft/s.
 It has a destructive device exemption.
 Only rifles chambered for the .50 BMG can be converted to this caliber.